GauthamOfficial/CineChainLanka/PROJECT_PHASES.md

-# CineChainLanka - Project Development Phases
+# CineChainLanka - Project Development Phase
-#   .cinechain/Scripts/Activate.ps1
+# .cinechain\Scripts\Activate.ps1

 ## Project Overview
 **CineChainLanka** is a blockchain-powered decentralized platform designed to transform film and content funding in Sri Lanka by enabling creators to raise funds transparently using smart contracts, NFTs, and automated royalty distribution.